Apoka5555/virtualized-masonry-grid/README.md

 - Search Functionality: Implement a search feature that allows users to search for photos by keywords.
 The search results should update the masonry grid dynamically, fetching and displaying relevant photos from the Pexels API https://www.pexels.com/api/documentation/#photos-search.
+- use next_page property

 ## Potential improvements:

 - Caching data from backend to avoid repetitive API calls
 - Use Tanstack query library to make api calls, store and cache the data
 - Add "msw" to mock API calls in tests
+- Set image template size exact the same as an image itself using width and height properties of an image